 As a 31st birthday present to myself I decided to build a garden.
-I’ve been reading through The Permaculture Garden by Graham Bell and thought the design for a German Mound looked interesting.
+I've been reading through The Permaculture Garden by Graham Bell and thought the design for a German Mound looked interesting.
+I cleared out the first layer of top soil and collected a bunch of sticks and other "woody material".
+I chose a …

 Building in Nicaragua – Palm Fronds for the Thatch Roof

 Accessing the palm fronds for the thatch roof turned out to be one of the easiest things we’ve had to do so far.
-There’s a property nearby owned by a friend full of the right kinds of palms, so we … Continue reading
+There’s a property nearby owned by a friend full of the right kinds of palms, so we simply had to have a chat with the caretaker there and negotiate a fair price …

 Building in Nicaragua – Eucalyptus Plantation and Roof Assembly Video